In case you are bitten, you must remove the tick as soon as possible.

 Recommendations after removing the tick

-Write down the date and place you were at when bitten.
+Write down the date and place you were at when you were bitten.
 Also note what part of your body you were bitten on.
-This information could be useful if you go see a doctor.
+This information could be useful if you need to see a health professional.

-If you have one or more Lyme disease symptoms 3 to 30 days after being bitten, contact Info-Santé 811 or see a doctor.
+If you have one or more Lyme disease symptoms in the days, weeks or months following the bite, contact Info-Santé 811 or see a doctor.
 Give the details of the bite as you noted them.
-If you go see a doctor, bring the tick with you in a sealed container.
-The doctor may decide to have it analysed.
+If you go see a doctor, bring the tick with you in a closed container.
+The doctor may decide to have it tested.
+This information will be used to track the spread of blacklegged ticks in Québec.

-If you have been bitten by a tick in particular areas of Estrie or Montérégie region:
+If you have been bitten by a tick in some sectors of the Estrie, Montérégie, Outaouais, Mauricie-et-Centre-du-Québec regions or elsewhere in Canada or United States:

 - Once you have removed the tick, call Info-Santé 811.
-A nurse will advise you whether or not you should see a doctor.
+A nurse will advise you whether or not you should see a health professional.
 Depending on evaluation of the situation, a preventive antibiotic could be prescribed.

-- If you see a doctor, bring the tick with you.
+- If you see a health professional, bring the tick with you.

-To obtain information and recommendations regarding ticks on your pets, consult the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation website.
+To obtain information and recommendations regarding ticks on your pets, consult the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation website (website in french only).